patchon/pam-onelogin/README.md

 > **Note**<br><br>
 > For CentOS 7 / 8 the SSH configuration file is '/etc/ssh/sshd_config'

-At this point, your users should be able to use their Onelogin usernames for authenticating to your server.
+At this point, your users should be able to use their OneLogin usernames for authenticating to your server.

 ## :warning: Caveats
 This is a proof of concept and the author does not take any responsibility for what may happen if you decide to use it.

 A few other warnings,